 Who Is a Candidate for Blepharoplasty?

-If you’re unsatisfied with the appearance of your eyelids, you could be a good candidate for blepharoplasty.
+If you’re unsatisfied with the appearance of your eyelids, you could be a good candidate for blepharoplasty in Boulder.
 To be an ideal candidate for the surgery, you should meet these requirements:

 • Have sagging skin causing your upper or lower eyelid to droop